Spain, Belgium, Switzerland, Scotland and Austria secure automatic World Cup spots

 Spain's record

-Mikel Oyarzabal scored the equalizer in the 62nd minute and Spain extended its unbeaten streak — which began in a match against Italy in the semifinals of the Nations League in 2023 — to 31 matches, according to Spain's soccer federation.
+Mikel Oyarzabal scored the equalizer in the 62nd minute and Spain drew 2-2 with Turkey at home to extend its unbeaten streak — which began in a match against Italy in the semifinals of the Nations League in 2023 — to 31 matches in Europe, according to UEFA and Spain's soccer federation.
+Italy’s record came between 2018 and 2021.
+It ended with a 2-1 loss to Spain in the Nations League final.

 The only way La Roja would have lost first place was if it was defeated by seven goals or more.
 Turkey was second in the group.